statisticsnorway/ssb-altinn-python/README.md

 # Check if xml-file is valid.
 Useful to inspect xml-files with formal errors in the xml-schema.
 form.validate()
 # Returns True og False

+# Get a dictionary representation of the contents of the file
+form_content.to_dict()

+# Get a Pnadas Dataframe representation of the contents of the file
+form_content.to_dataframe()
 ```

 ## Requirements